Moolanomy Personal Finance

 4. Check the fees and read the fine print

-Different high yield savings accounts will have different policies.
+Different accounts will have different policies.
 Before you open an account make sure that you understand all the fees that the bank imposes on your account.
-There is no point in getting a higher interest rate if you’re giving everything back in form of fees.
+There is no point in getting a higher interest rate if you’re giving everything back in fees.
 So be sure that the combination of interest rates and fees provide you with the optimal return on your investment.

 In addition to fees, make sure you read all the fine print to avoid any nasty surprises.